 This includes dairy products like milk, cheese, yogurt, and butter.
 Besides the clear link between dairy and breast cancer, there is now a strong correlation between dairy consumption and acne severity.
 Dairy is high in IGF-1 hormones, which are bad for our systems, especially if we're already dealing with hormonal imbalance.

 Especially if you're in the reproductive phase of your life (think 20s-40s), your body likely needs a substantial amount of quality fat.
 When I tried going low-fat (about 10%) to "cure" my skin issues, my acne became worse.
 Now, I consume a lot of fat!

-I mostly consume plant-based sources of fat, like avocado, chia seeds, coconut oil, extra virgin olive oil, pumpkin seeds, coconut milk, sunflower seeds, and some nuts.
-I also include local organic eggs and wild caught fish in my diet a few times a week.
+Think plant-based sources of fat, like avocado, chia seeds, coconut oil, extra virgin olive oil, pumpkin seeds, coconut milk, sunflower seeds, and some nuts.
+Don't forget to include local organic pasture-raised eggs and meat, and wild caught fish.

 4. Eat flaxseed (or chia!) for breast tenderness.

-It appears that flaxseed can help alleviate this, due to their high omega-3 fatty acid content.
+It appears that flaxseed can help alleviate this symptom, due to their high omega-3 fatty acid content.
 Just add a tablespoon to your oatmeal or smoothie, or even your pasta sauce--it will just make it thicker!